4FunkE/Note-taking-with-funk/README.md

 ## Description

-I was motivated to create this project to help my self and others stay organized in their daily lives.
-In Not-taker a user can write down important notes and items they need to remember.
-With Note-taker the user can write down the constant ideas and activities intsead of forgetting.
-I learned how to implements and use express to create API routes.
+I was motivated to create this project to help myself and others stay organized in their daily lives.
+In Note-taker a user can write down ideas and thoughts they need to remember through out the day.
+I learned how to implement and use express to create API routes.
+I also learned how to deploy using Heroku.

 ## Table of Contents